TheresaLui/SelfHelpContent_v2/articles/microsoft.mcas/mcas-portal-access.md

 To access the Cloud App Security portal, make sure that:

-1. You have a [valid license](https://docs.microsoft.com/cloud-app-security/getting-started-with-cloud-app-security#prerequisites) and that it has not expired
+1. You have a [valid license](https://docs.microsoft.com/cloud-app-security/getting-started-with-cloud-app-security#prerequisites) that has has not expired
-1. You understand the type of Cloud App Security license bundle you have.
+1. You understand which Cloud App Security license bundle you have.
 If your license is deprecated, your licensing bundle could be decreased to a minimal plan.
 (For a comparison of the different bundles, see the **Recommended documents** in this article.)
 The headline title of the Cloud App Security portal will list one of the following:
     - Microsoft Cloud App Security
     - Office 365 Cloud App Security
     - Cloud App Discovery